TruongTho3345/weather_forecast/README.md

     flutter pub run build_runner build --delete-conflicting-outputs
     ```

-4. Navigate to a `lib/constant/api_constants.dart` file and add your API keys for OpenWeather and Google Places API.
+4. Navigate to a `lib/constant/api_constants.dart` file and add your API keys for OpenWeather and OpenCage Geocoding API.
 For example:

     ```
     class ApiConstants {